Dosage form: tablet, film coated

 CNS Depressant Effects and Next-Day Impairment

 Tell patients that Eszopiclone tablets can cause next-day impairment even when used as prescribed, and that this risk is increased if dosing instructions are not carefully followed.
 Caution patients taking the 3 mg dose against driving and other activities requiring complete mental alertness the day after use.
 Inform patients that impairment can be present despite feeling fully awake.
+Advise patients that increased drowsiness and decreased consciousness may increase the risk of falls in some patients [see Warnings and Precautions (5.2)].

 Severe Anaphylactic and Anaphylactoid Reactions